fredgibbs/fredgibbs.github.io/courses/digital-history/unm-spatial-history-guidelines.md

 - Take good notes, get good quotes, take pictures with your phone for your own reference so that you can examine stuff outside the reading room.
 - USE THE SCANNER in the reading room to create quality digital images for your digital essays.
 - When you have to leave, you can have your box kept out in the reading room for quick access at a later time.
 - If you need to do basic edits to your photo (cropping, rotating, resizing, etc), you can use any software you want.
-If you aren't sure what to use, try [https://www.befunky.com/](https://www.befunky.com/).
+If you aren't sure what to use, try the free and online editor at [https://www.befunky.com/](https://www.befunky.com/).

 ## Research Tips
 - Be aware that your building may have been called something else.
 Records documenting its construction and early days are obviously not going to refer to it by the modern name you know, so make sure you're searching all relevant names or alternate names.
 What is now known as Mesa Vista Hall was most commonly known as the 400-man dorm when it was built in 1950.